dvinothkumar/screenshot-link/README.md

 The MIT License (MIT)

-Copyright (c) 2014-present Simeon Velichkov <simeonvelichkov@gmail.com> (https://github.com/simov/screenshot-capture)
+Copyright (c) 2014-present Simeon Velichkov <simeonvelichkov@gmail.com> (https://github.com/simov/screenshot-capture) # Keep original repo link unless changed

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal